sqmk/huejay/README.md

 #### client.bridge.linkButton - Simulate link button press

-Use this command with an authenticated user to simulate pressing the Link button.
-No need to physically press the button for creating users and other actions.
+Use this command with an authenticated user to simulate pressing the link button.
+No need to physically press the button on your bridge for creating users and other actions.

 ```js
 client.bridge.linkButton()